 If Mindfulness is the solution, what’s the problem?

-If you’re going to commit time to develop a skill like mindfulness, you need to know not just how you’ll generally benefit, but which of your current challenges it will help you address.
-Based on what I’ve learned in years of practice and teaching of mindfulness, here’s four areas of your life that mindfulness can positively contribute to.
+If you’re going to commit time to develop a skill like mindfulness, you need to know not just the general benefits, but which of your specific challenges it will help with.
+My book Mind Your Life gives you a comprehensive checklist.
+Here’s a short overview of four key areas.

 - We’re on autopilot more than we realize.
 Have you ever driven a familiar route, only to realize you have no memory at all of the last 10 minutes?
 Much of our daily lives are governed by routines, things we do without paying much attention.
 “What’s the problem with that?”, you may well be asking.
 We can see that operating on autopilot frees up our minds and energy to other things, like plan what we’re going to do when we get home.
 The flipside of this is that we are training ourselves to live much of our lives, not by conscious choice, but by automatic habit.
 Like when, after hanging up the phone, we ask ourselves, “Why did I just say that?”
 All this automatic activity, fuelled by invisible and unexamined assumptions and feelings, may drive us to ways of behaving that do not support us well.